Skip to main content

 • is_active is an immutable boolean.

-By distinguishing between mutable and immutable variables, Wave provides greater control over data consistency and program state, allowing you to write more robust and predictable code.
+Using var for mutable variables and let for immutable variables, Wave enables you to enforce data consistency and program state control more effectively, resulting in more robust and predictable code.